hashicorp/terraform-provider-azurerm/website/docs/r/nat_gateway.html.markdown

 * `resource_guid` - The resource GUID property of the Nat Gateway.

-* `subnet_ids` - An array of IDs of the Subnets using this NAT Gateway resource.
+* `subnet_ids` - A list subnet IDs that are using this NAT Gateway resource.

 ## Import